 Chicken Soup for the Soul and Body

 One of my all-time favorite meals is Chicken Soup using Homemade Chicken Stock as the base.
-The warmth and comfort that I feel when I sit down on my couch to eat a bowl of the flavorful aromatic soup is most likely connected to my mom caring for me as a child when I was sick.
-Memories are highly connected to the senses, especially that of smell and taste.
+The warmth and comfort that I feel when I sit down on my couch to eat a bowl of this flavorful aromatic soup is most likely connected to my mom caring for me as a child when I was sick.
+Memories are highly connected to the senses, especially smell and taste.
 Chicken Soup seems to touch my soul in a way no other food can.

 Although the medicinal properties of chicken soup make this a “power food” in my book, the taste alone of chicken soup holds its own when made with the right ingredients.

 The depth of flavor in the chicken soup lies completely in the stock, since this is the base of the soup.
 The stock produced from free-range organic chickens is amazing and not even comparable to the stock from young chickens that you buy at your local store.

 Organic stock from the supermarket is perfectly fine when you do not have homemade chicken stock; you just may not get that depth of flavor that you can create by making your own stock.
 Oftentimes, I add the store-bought stock to my own homemade stock to make it go further.

 I prefer using roosters and aging hens for my stock as opposed to roasters or broiler chickens.
 Older chickens create a more robust flavor in that they have had longer to roam free and scratch for insects, thereby gaining muscle and connective tissue, which produces an incredible body in stews, dumplings, and stock because it melts into collagen as you braise it.
 Don’t get me wrong, roasters and broilers will be fantastic too if they have been allowed to roam and forage for their food.